Skip to main content

 Step 3.
 Define disk space volume (optional)

 Define a volume size appropriate to your expected usage.
-As of March 20 2024, Besu nodes use:
+Besu nodes use:

 Use these figures as a basis to determine the extent to which you want to future-proof your node.